royemosby/roymosby.me/src/blog/creating-space.md

 end
 ```

 The code above is an example of what Rails uses in the `routes.rb` to determine how to route browser requests.
+Some controllers and special-use routes have been omitted to keep the example concise.

-If this application was hosted at `ror-newsroom.com`, the resources `:news` and `:staff` could be found at `ror-newsroom.com/news` and `ror-newsroom.com/staff`, respectively.
-The namespace `:workspace` separates the `:articles`, `:editor_revisions`, and `:employees` from the first two by nesting their actions into a workspace route.
-This means that to get to articles, one would have to use the url `ror-newsroom.com/workspace/articles`.
+If this application was hosted at `ror-newsroom.com`, that URL would be the one that users go to see all the published articles.
+The resources `:news` and `:staff` could be found at `ror-newsroom.com/news` and `ror-newsroom.com/staff`, respectively.

+The `:workspace` nests the controllers `:articles`, `:editor_revisions`, and `:employees` to keep them separated from `news` and `staff`.
+They are accessible only through that namespace.
+The homepage for employees after they log in is `ror-newsroom.com/workspace`.

+## Rails simplifies design decisions with conventions

-Since Ruby on Rails favors convention, this effect ripples across the application, changing file structures and some code that is expected along the way.
-While this may sound daunting at first, it helps with the organization of a larger project.
+Since Ruby on Rails favors convention over configuration, inclusion of a namespace changes some file structures and and a little code.
+While this may sound daunting at first, respecting convention helps with the organization of a larger project.
+In short, as a Rails developer, I've been provided tools that allow me to focus on the behavior inside the project rather than having to invent frameworks for those behaviors myself.

-Here is a short list of things that change.
-The rest of this article will illustrate examples of each to get you up and going.
+Excluding the routes at the beginning of the article, here are the salient changes to a Rails app.
+The rest of this article will provide examples of each to get you up and going.

-1. The controllers are nested in a `workspace` folder
+1. The controllers are nested in a `workspace` folder.
-2. The resources that go with the controllers are similarly nested into a `workspace` folder in their respective locations throughout the app (styles, partials, helpers, tests, and so on...)
+2. The resources that work with controllers nested into a `workspace` folder in their respective location (styles, partials, helpers, tests, and so on...).
-3. The controllers' classes are namespaced under `Workspace::`
+3. The controllers' classes are namespaced under `Workspace::`.
-4. Form helpers have to be passed both the namespace and the object when working with a particular model instance
+4. Form helpers have to be passed the namespace and the object instead of just an object.
-5. Controller generator is smart! (well, this is not a change, but certainly helps out as a good friend should)
+5. Rails' controller generator is smart!
+Well, this is not a change, but certainly helps out like a good friend should.

 ## Controllers are nested in a `workspace` folder